Pridecraft-Studios/website/src/routes/+page.svelte.md

 # Pridecraft Studios

-We’re a team creating LGBT stuff for Minecraft.
+We're a collective of developers making LGBT-themed modifications to Minecraft.
 We make everything from Resource Packs to Mods, without overgaying the game and making it look like somebody just vomited rainbows all over the place.

 The only things we feel more free to “overqueer” (not that there is such a thing, too much gayness) is our mod, because,